 - Hostel Perks: Incredible mountain top view of Minca and Santa Marta.
 Varied lodging types including private rooms, dorms, forest huts, outdoor hammocks, and more.
 Cheap vegetarian meals served all day.
 Family style dinners.
 Friendly hostel pets.
 Knowledgeable staff that can help you plan day trips in the surrounding areas – and there are TONS of options for adventures!

-- Travel Tips: Casa Loma is a short but intense hike up a hill and is intentionally Wifi free.
+- Travel Tips: Casa Loma Minca is a short but intense hike up a hill and is intentionally Wifi free.
 However, the seclusion and disconnectedness is a blessing because it brings strangers together to socialize in a relaxed environment and provides a setting perfect for mindful relaxation!
 Plus, that hill is home to the best sunset anywhere in Colombia.
 Read more about our amazing stay in Casa Loma Minca and why Minca was one of our favorite destinations in Colombia!

 - Hostel Cost: Dorms from $10; Privates from $25; Hammocks from $6.
 Book Here!